Director: Eva Woods Peiró;

-Steering Committee: Giovanna Borradoriab (Philosophy), Lisa Brawley (Urban Studies), Colleen Ballerino Cohenb (Anthropology), Robert DeMaria (English), Wenwei Du (Chinese and Japanese), Thomas Ellman (Computer Science), Dara N. Greenwood (Psychology), Sophia Harvey (Film), Thomas E. Hill (Library), Alexander Kupfer (Film), M. Mark (English), Molly Nesbit (Art), Justin Patch (Music), Ronald Patkus (Library), Thomas Porcello (Anthropology), Matthew B. Schultz (Writing Center and English), Shane Slattery-Quintanilla (Film), Adedoyin Teribaa (Art and Urban Studies), Eva Woods Peiró (Hispanic Studies);
+Steering Committee: Giovanna Borradoriab (Philosophy), Anne Branckyb (French and Francophone Studies), Lisa Brawley (Urban Studies), Colleen Ballerino Cohenb (Anthropology), Robert DeMaria (English), Wenwei Du (Chinese and Japanese), Thomas Ellman (Computer Science), Dara N. Greenwood (Psychology), Sophia Harvey (Film), Thomas E. Hill (Library), Alexander Kupfer (Film), M. Mark (English), Molly Nesbit (Art), Justin Patch (Music), Ronald Patkus (Library), Thomas Porcello (Anthropology), Matthew B. Schultz (Writing Center and English), Shane Slattery-Quintanilla (Film), Adedoyin Teribaa (Art and Urban Studies), Eva Woods Peiró (Hispanic Studies);

 Participating Faculty: Peter Antelyes (English), Giovanna Borradoriab (Philosophy), Lisa Brawley (Urban Studies), Paulina Bren (International Studies), Heesok Chang (English), Colleen Ballerino Cohenb (Anthropology), Lisa Gail Collinsab (Art), Robert DeMaria (English), Hiromi Tsuchiya Dollase (Chinese and Japanese), Wenwei Du (Chinese and Japanese), Eve Dunbar (English), Thomas Ellman (Computer Science), Dara N. Greenwood (Psychology), Sophia Harvey (Film), Thomas Hill (Library), William Hoynes (Sociology), Hua Hsu (English), Amitava Kumarb (English), Alexander Kupfer (Film), Judith Linn (Art), Brian R. Mann (Music), M. Mark (English), Mia Mask (Film), Molly Nesbit (Art), Leonard Nevarez (Sociology), Justin Patch (Music), Ronald Patkus (Library), Hiram Perez (English), Thomas Porcello (Anthropology), Peipei Qiuab (Chinese and Japanese), Jeffrey Schneider (German Studies), Matthew B. Schultz (Writing Center and English), Cindy Schwarz (Physics and Astronomy), Shane Slattery-Quintanilla (Film), David Taváreza (Anthropology), Adedoyin Teribaa (Art and Urban Studies), Silke von der Emde (German Studies), Eva Woods Peiró (Hispanic Studies).